shuaijiang/BlogSource/leetcode_zigzag.md

-title: Leetcode: ZigZag Conversion
+title: LeetCode ZigZag Conversion
 date: 2015-03-15 08:48:58
 tags: leetcode
 ---

-#Description
+# Description
 The string "PAYPALISHIRING" is written in a zigzag pattern on a given number of rows like this: (you may want to display this pattern in a fixed font for better legibility)

 P   A   H   N